 Multiple choice and selection list questions

-If you do not provide a pre-populated answer in exactly the right format, BOS cannot match the answer to the question and any affected respondents will not be able to access the survey.
+If you do not provide a pre-populated answer in exactly the right format, online surveys cannot match the answer to the question and any affected respondents will not be able to access the survey.

 Validation on free text questions